BJP will win more than 200 seats in Bengal, improve tally in Assam: Amit Shah | Politics

 The alliance had won 86 seats in the 126-member assembly in 2016.

-''The Congress' alliance with the AIDUF and the development work done by us will be the reasons for our victory,'' Shah said.
+''The Congress' alliance with the AIUDF and the development work done by us will be the reasons for our victory,'' Shah said.

 Asserting that the BJP dispensation has established peace in Assam, paving the way for development, he noted that over 5,000 people had died in violence in the Bodo region but the Bodoland agreement brought in by the Modi government has ushered in peace.
 Over 2,000 militants have surrendered and joined the mainstream, the home minister said and also cited road network, bridges built over the Brahmputra river and setting-up of central institutions as the government's achievements.